baewood/Python-Projects/README.md

 # Python-Projects
-These are the Python projects I've created using IDLE.
+These are the Python projects I've created.
 This is a work in progress.